fraz3alpha/running-challenges/website/_posts/2021-05-15-whats-broken-now-may-2022-edition.markdown

 ## Which parkrun websites currently work?

 The English language parkrun websites seem to work, ones that are shown in the local language still don't - for example Finland works, because the site is in English, but Austria doesn't as it's German/Austrian German.
-I think we put a fix in for this, but possibly never released it
+I think we put a fix in for this, but possibly never released it.

 ## Which browsers does the extension currently work on?